Our curriculum aim & Intent

 Key learning & skills in core subjects for each year group, are here: Reading | Writing | Maths

 Religious Education is core subject at our school and we use the Gospel readings from the Bible to reflect on how these teachings can have impact on our lives today.
 For R.E. lessons we use the programme 'Come & See'.
-This letter explains how the topics/themes run through the term and across classes.
-The annual overview of unit titles can be found on this page.
+The annual overview can be found on the school website.

 For an overview of the curriculum statements for each year group in every subject, look here